Frostzie/SkyFall/README.md

 SkyFall is a hypixel skyblock QoL mod made for newest versions of Minecraft in Fabric.
 Currently, very much a wip so many features soon to come.

 ## Features
+- Mouse Sensitivity Hotkey.
-- Garden Features
+- Custom Garden Keybinds when holding tools.
-- Inventory highlight options
+- Favorite Power Stones and Abiphone Contact highlighter.
+- Pet Menu Features.
 - And more!

 # Guide